-You’ll want shorts to give your legs some breathing room.
-Anything longer will just stick to your legs and be super uncomfortable.
+Hot weather is also the time to bring out the short shorts.
+Give your legs some breathing room!
+Longer options will just stick to your legs and be super uncomfortable.
 Shorts will allow you to fly like the wind!

-Finally, a running cap and/or sunglasses are probably definitely a must.
+Finally, a running cap and/or sunglasses are highly recommended.
 With the sun beating down on you, you’ll need some protection.
-Just remember that if you put your sunglasses on your head to start your race, they might get wet with perspiration and you might not be able to use them later on in the race.
+Just remember that if you put your sunglasses on your head to start your race, they might get wet with perspiration and you might not be able to see clearly later on.

-If the rain is light and/or warm, you won’t need anything extra except a running cap to keep the rain out of your eyes.
+If the rain is light, or if it is warm, you won’t need anything extra except a running cap to keep the rain out of your eyes.
 Even if you don’t like hats, I can guarantee you’ll appreciate a running cap if it’s raining.

-When the rain is cold, you’ll want to wear a waterproof jacket.
+When the rain is cold, wear a waterproof jacket.
 Otherwise, your clothing will get completely soaked through.
 You might want to look into jackets that pack into themselves because they are useful if the rain stops or if it warms up.

 Waterproof gloves are another consideration if it’s cold and rainy.

 Options for All Weather Conditions